TheEngineRoom-UniGe/OWLOOP/README.md

 ### Dependencies

-[Gradle](https://gradle.org/) is used for building the project and OWLOOP has the following dependencies (can be found in `owloop/build.gradle`):
+[Gradle](https://gradle.org/) is used for building OWLOOP and it has the following dependencies; can be found in `owloop/build.gradle`:

 - [aMOR](https://github.com/EmaroLab/multi_ontology_reference): **a** **M**ulti-**O**ntology **R**eference library (based on OWL-API) that provides helper functions for OWL Ontologies.
 - [OWL-API](https://github.com/owlcs/owlapi): a Java API for creating, manipulating and serialising OWL Ontologies.